fortrabbit/blog/market-overview-transactional-mails.md

 ---
 author: fl
 created: 2017-09-21
 published: true
-title:        "Transactional e-mails market overview"
+title: Transactional e-mails market overview
-excerpt:      "Why to use a service for transactional e-mails."
+excerpt: Why to use a service for transactional e-mails.
-lead:         "This field guide helps understanding commercial services for transactional e-mails.
-What are they good for anyways?"
+lead: This field guide helps understanding commercial services for transactional e-mails.
+What are they good for anyways?
-image:        "transactional-mail-provider-poster.jpg"
+image: transactional-mail-provider-poster.jpg
+tags:
+  - opinion
 ---

 ## About transactional e-mails